-Attached is the draft accelerator operations schedule through December 2007.
 The Jefferson Lab Nuclear Physics Experiment Scheduling Committee developed the schedule.
-Committee members are: Larry Cardman and Andrew Hutton (Co-Chairmen), Hari Areti, Volker Burkert, John Domingo, Rolf Ent, Kees de Jager, Lia Merminga, Will Oren, Matt Poelker, Joe Prebble, Mike Seeley, Dennis Skopik, Mike Spata, Steve Suhring, and Karen White.
+Committee members are: Larry Cardman and Andrew Hutton (Co-Chairmen), Hari Areti, Volker Burkert, John Domingo, Kees de Jager, Lia Merminga, Will Oren, Matt Poelker, Joe Prebble, Mike Seeley, Dennis Skopik, Mike Spata, Steve Suhring, and Steve Wood.
 Dave Richards and Tony Thomas provided advice.
 As has been the norm, a number of meetings of this committee were necessary to resolve conflicting requirements and to ensure that sufficient resources would be available at the laboratory to properly stage and carry out each of the experiments.
-The schedule was derived by looking at the requests for major installation work in the experimental halls, evaluating the number and kinds of people needed, and then scheduling to minimize overlap.
+The schedule was derived by looking at the requests for major installation work in the experimental halls and the accelerator, evaluating the number and kinds of people needed, and then scheduling to minimize overlap.
 The schedule request forms were useful in identifying the detailed requirements of each experiment.
 Information on other laboratory engineering priorities was included to ensure that the required preparatory work could be completed in time.
 This provided a rough overview of when each hall would be down.